-PNC Tax Exempt Limited Maturity Bond Fund (class I) returned 1.65% in the first quarter versus a return of 1.84% for the benchmark S&P Municipal Bond Short Intermediate Index.
+PNC Tax Exempt Limited Maturity Bond Fund (class I) returned 1.36% in the second quarter versus a return of 1.38% for the benchmark S&P Municipal Bond Short Intermediate Index.

-The Fund’s option-adjusted duration (OAD) ended the first quarter at 3.20 years.
-The Fund is currently .13 years short to the benchmark S&P Municipal Bond Short Intermediate Index OAD of 3.33 years.
+The Fund’s option-adjusted duration (OAD) ended the second quarter at 3.32 years.
+The Fund is positioned 0.06 years short to the benchmark S&P Municipal Bond Short Intermediate Index OAD of 3.26 years.

-Credit spreads on general market municipal bonds maturing within 8 years, as measured by the option-adjusted spread (OAS) of the S&P Short Intermediate Municipal Bond Index, declined by 2 bps ending the quarter 24 bps.
+Credit spreads on general market municipal bonds maturing within 8 years, as measured by the option-adjusted spread (OAS) of the S&P Short Intermediate Municipal Bond Index, moved lower by 2 basis point (bps) ending the quarter at 22 bps.
 (One basis point is equal to 0.01%, or 1/100th of a percent).
-The Fund is currently slightly overweight to high-grade (AAA) credit, as the Fund has 17.84% exposure and the Index has a 15.95% exposure.
-The Fund’s exposure to mid- (A) and low-grade (BBB) credit is overweight, as the Fund has 57.18% exposure and the Index has 26.98% exposure in these categories.
+The Fund’s exposure to mid- (A) and low-grade (BBB) credit is overweight the benchmark, as the Fund has 58.80% exposure and the Index has 27.38% exposure in these categories.

 Municipal Market Review